omarabdiwali/dijkstra-visualizer/README.md

     * `getPosValues(pos, size)`: Gets row and column value based on index and board size.
 *   **`dijkstra.js`:** Implements Dijkstra's algorithm.
 The `getDijkstraPath` function orchestrates the visualization, handling multiple waypoints (intermediate points).  `dijkstraPath` performs a single step of Dijkstra's algorithm, exploring neighbors and coloring them.
 *   **`aStar.js`:** Implements the A\* search algorithm. `getAStarPath` manages the overall flow, handling multiple waypoints.  `aStarPath` performs a single step, similar to Dijkstra's, but using a heuristic (`hValue`) to prioritize exploration towards the target.
 The heuristic is implemented and working.
+*   **`mazeGeneration.js`:** Implementation of the recursive division maze generation. `recursiveDivision` handles the recursion and setting which nodes will become walls, with the main `mazeGeneration` performing the initial step to start the generation.

 ## How it Works (Algorithm Logic)